Rupakot Gulmi

-Rupakot is a Village Development Committee (VDC) in Gulmi District in the Lumbini Zone of central Nepal.
-Its headquarters is in Myal pokhara.
-It is located in about the center of Gulmi District.
+Rupakot is a Village in Gulmi District in the Lumbini Province of central Nepal.
+Its headquarters is in Myalpokhara.
+It is located in the center of Gulmi District.
 It is surrounded by hills.
 Its main religion is Hinduism.
-There are many temples like Chhatra Thaan, Shiddababa temple, Shiva Temple, Ram Temple, Debi deurali temple etc. The main sources of revenue for the village are agriculture and foreign employment.
-At the time of the 2001 Nepal census, it had a population of 3521 persons residing in 704 individual households.
-76.48% of students attend school.
+There are many temples like Chhatra Thaan, Shiddababa Temple, Shiva Temple, Ram Temple, Debi Deurali Temple etc. The main sources of revenue for the village are agriculture and foreign employment.
+At the time of the 2021 Nepal census, it had a population of 2666 where 44.9% are male and 55.1% are female.
 The most populated parts of this VDC is Damuka, Sota & Ekle Pipal.